System Boot

 Mental Models

 Definition.
-Mental models are the compressed maps a person uses to predict and act in the world — internal representations of how things work, simpler than reality and far more useful than no map at all.
+Compressed maps used to predict and act — internal representations of how things work, simpler than reality and far more useful than no map.

 Function

-A model's job is to let you act before you have all the information — which is to say, always.
+A model's job is to let you act before you have all the information — which is always.
 Without explicit models you still use models; you just don't know what they are.
-That is the worst situation, because you cannot correct what you cannot see.
+That's the worst case, because you can't correct what you can't see.
 Naming your models makes them debuggable.

 Mechanism

-Each model is a trade between accuracy and usability.
-A perfect map of the territory is the territory; useless.
-A good model throws away enough detail to be carried in the head, kept close enough to truth that it predicts more often than it misleads.
-You upgrade models by noticing when reality refuses to behave as predicted — and treating that refusal as data, not insult.
+Each model trades accuracy for usability.
+A perfect map of the territory is the territory: useless.
+A good model discards enough detail to fit in the head while predicting more often than it misleads.
+You upgrade models by treating reality's refusal to behave as data, not insult.

 Breakdown